-GSN now has a free online service to assist families with maintaining homeschooling records – enabling homeschool families to track classes and generate report cards and transcripts.
-This service allows parent to create a private account into which they can enter classes their students have taken along with the corresponding grades.
-The record-keeping service –
+GSN provides each of our families access to our online grade tracking service enabling them to track classes taken and generate homeschool report cards and homeschool transcripts.
+Each family has a private account into which they can enter classes their student has taken along with the corresponding grades.
+The record-keeping software will:

 Not sure what homeschool records you need to keep?

 There are several places to find out.
 The first is your local school district.
-A call to your district office will inform you as to what needs to be documented and has it is to be reported.
-Also, if you have a local homeschool co-op, then you have a pool of knowledge at your disposal!
-Other homeschool parents can tell you the best way to meet necessary requirements.
-Another helpful resource is Homeschool Legal Defense Association.
-At www.hslda.org/laws/ you can view a helpful graphic as well as click by state to see your specific requirements.
+A call to your district office will inform you as to what needs to be documented and what must be reported.
+Also, if you have a local homeschool co-op, you have a knowledge pool at your disposal!
+Other homeschool parents can tell you the best way to meet the necessary requirements.
+Another helpful resource is www.homeschoolfacts.com .
+At the State Laws page, you click by state to access your state’s specific requirements.